meteor/react-packages/packages/react-mongo/README.md

 ## useSubscription(factory, deps)

 `useSubscription` takes a factory method, which should return a subscription handle, and a deps array.
-It can also return `void` to conditionally set up no subscription.
+It can also return `void` or `false` to conditionally set up no subscription.
 The hook returns a subscription handle with a reactive `ready` method.

 Invoking the `ready()` handle method will cause the hook to update react when the subscription becomes available.